1031 Exchange: What Real Estate Investors Need To Know

-- You have 45 days after the sale of your relinquished property to find potential replacement properties.
+- 45-day rule: You have 45 days after the sale of your relinquished property to identify replacement properties.
 You must identify the potential replacement property in writing.
 The letter must include a legal description of the property, be signed by you and shared with the seller or your qualified intermediary.

-- You must close on the replacement property within 180 days of closing on the relinquished property or after your tax return is due – whichever is earlier.
+- 180-day rule: You must close on the replacement property within 180 days of closing on the relinquished property or after your tax return is due – whichever is earlier.

 Types Of 1031 Exchanges

-You may want to look into three types of tax-deferred exchanges – delayed exchanges, reverse exchanges and build-to-suit exchanges.
-Consider the following:
+You may want to look into three types of tax-deferred exchanges: delayed exchanges, reverse exchanges and build-to-suit exchanges.

-A delayed exchange is the most common exchange format because it offers you flexibility of up to a maximum of 180 days to purchase a replacement property.
+A delayed exchange is the most common exchange format.
+It gives investors the flexibility to purchase a replacement property within 180 days of selling a relinquished property.
 If the relinquished property is sold before you acquire the replacement property, the sale proceeds go to your qualified intermediary.
-The qualified intermediary holds the money until you acquire the replacement property and your qualified intermediary will deliver funds to the closing agent.
+The qualified intermediary keeps the money until you purchase the replacement property, delivering the funds to the closing agent.

-A reverse exchange, or forward exchange, involves closing on the purchase of the replacement property before you close on the sale of the relinquished property.
-You may want to tap into this option to get a desirable replacement property when it’s a seller’s market, especially if you encounter competing offers or a pressing need to close quickly.
+A reverse exchange is when you close on a replacement property before you close on the sale of the relinquished property.
+You may want to tap into this option to get a desirable replacement property in a seller’s market, especially if you encounter competing offers or need to close quickly.

-When a replacement property is purchased before the sale of the relinquished property, again, the property must be transferred through an exchange accommodation titleholder – the qualified intermediary.
+When you buy the replacement property before selling the relinquished property, the property must be transferred through an exchange accommodation titleholder – the qualified intermediary.

-A built-to-suit exchange, also known as a construction exchange or improvement exchange, is an exchange that allows the deferred tax dollars to be used towards renovations of the replacement property.
-The improvements must be completed within the 180-day period.
+A build-to-suit exchange, also known as a construction exchange or improvement exchange, allows investors to use the deferred tax dollars from the sale of their investment property toward renovations on the replacement property.
+The improvements must be completed within 180 days.

 Tax Implications Of A 1031 Exchange

-You may encounter some tax implications as a result of doing a 1031 exchange.
-Consider the following:
+You may encounter some tax implications with a 1031 exchange, including:

-- If the mortgage on the replacement property is lower than the one of the relinquished property, you may get taxed on the difference because it is considered “boot” and subject to taxes.
+- If the replacement property has a lower mortgage amount than the relinquished property, you may get taxed on the difference because it is considered “boot” and subject to taxes.

-- You’ll get taxed for the sale of the relinquished property if the sale is unsuccessful.
+- You’ll get taxed on the sale of the relinquished property if the sale is unsuccessful.

-- If you enact many 1031 exchanges over the years, these can yield deferred gains numbering in the hundreds or thousands, increasing your tax liability.
+- Multiple 1031 exchanges over the years can lead to a hefty amount of deferred capital gains in the hundreds or thousands of dollars, which can increase your tax liability.

 The Bottom Line